WatermelonArray/Luau-project/README.md

 multiple door variants can be used and the developer in question can easily edit what door will be spawned in the desired locations.

-Using luau, I am able to create a simple database of all doors in the game, thus providing flexibality in how data of the door classes are stored in tokens.
+Using luau, I am able to create a simple database of all doors in the game; providing flexibality in how data of the door classes are stored in tokens.
 The server will handle all the important aspects such as providing ProximityPrompts to the door models and when triggered, will allow the door to run checks on the player's